UCLPhysAst/uclphysast.github.io/docs/hep/index.md

 - your UCL e-mail address if you have one;
 - a brief statement of your role and/or supervisor in the "comment" field so we know you are part of the HEP group.

+For IT support in the HEP group please e-mail support@hep.ucl.ac.uk.